noah-owens/Character-Forge/CONTRIBUTING.md

 ### Solve an Issue

 You can also trawl through [existing issues](https://github.com/noah-owens/Character-Forge/issues) to find one that interests you.
-I will likely not be assigning issues to anyone (except maybe myself sometimes, since that seems like a technique one would use with a slightly bigger team of dedicated developers.
 If you would like to solve an issue, you're welcome to open a Pull Request with a fix!
+When making commits, consider making use of [Gitmoji](https://gitmoji.dev) guidelines.

 ## Pull Requests